mrdoob/three.js/threejs/lessons/threejs-canvas-textures.md

 labels as badges that's probably a good thing.
 If you're using labels to put names over players in a 3D game maybe you want the labels to always face the camera.
 We'll cover how to do that in [an article on billboards](threejs-billboards.html).

+For labels in particular, [another solution is to use HTML](threejs-align-html-elements-to-3d.html).
+The labels in this article are *inside the 3D world* which is good if you want them to be hidden by other objects where as [HTML labels](threejs-align-html-elements-to-3d.html) are always on top.